hozlucas28/C-Algorithms-Practical-Work-2025/README.md

 4. Select the [src.cbp](./src/src.cbp) project (main project), run it in Release mode, and enjoy it.

-> [!TIP]
-> If you want, you can use [Visual Studio Code](https://code.visualstudio.com/) to run this project.
-To do this, simply navigate to [src/main.c](./src/main.c), then click the _C/C++ File_ button at the top right of the [VSCode](https://code.visualstudio.com/) window.
-The entire application, including libraries and source files, will be compiled, and the application will run automatically inside the integrated terminal.

 ### Known issues

 | Issue                                                   | Solution                                                                                                                                                                                                                                                                                                                                                                                                         |